RuliSha/my-website/content/authors/admin/_index.md

 ---

 I'm a PhD student in the Department of Computer Science and Applied Mathematics at the Weizmann Institute of Science, where I'm advised by Prof. [Shahar Dobzinski](https://sites.google.com/site/dobzin/).
-My research focuses on algorithmic game theory, mechanism design, and approximation algorithms.?
+My research focuses on algorithmic game theory, mechanism design, and approximation algorithms.